8x8Cloud/docker-elastic/elasticsearch/README.md

 ## Clustering

 Networking in Docker can be a tad bit tricky.
 This image exposes ports 9200 and 9300, but when running in a cluster only one container can expose 9200 (the REST/JSON API) to the world, and thus render HQ.
-We're currently using what is apparently a "legacy" system via [links](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/#/connect-with-the-linking-system).

 There are two configurations that can be used: